|Nutritional Guidelines (per serving)|

 The primary ingredients in Cuban sofrito are onions, garlic, and bell peppers.
 Common secondary ingredients include tomatoes, dry white wine, oregano, bay leaf, and cilantro.
 Chorizo sausage, bacon, salt pork and/or diced ham are often added for specific recipes, such as beans.

-Here's my take on Cuban sofrito.
+There are as many versions of sofrito as there are cooks, but here's my take on Cuban sofrito.
 For a vegan or vegetarian version, just leave out the diced ham.

 - 1/2 cup olive oil